MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_AdReady** - Duration until advertisement add-in reported ad bid success

+- **Data_AppActivated** - Last time when application is activated

+- **Data_AppActivateTime** - Total time when user is active in the app during the lifecycle of video advertisement.

+- **Data_AppDeactivated** - Last time when application is deactivated.

+- **Data_BusbarClick** - Time when user clicks the description on video advertisement notification.

+- **Data_BusbarDismiss** - Time when user clicks the Close/Dismiss button on video advertisement notification.

 - **Data_BusbarShown** - Duration until video advertisement notification is shown.

 - **Data_BusbarToShow** - Duration until video advertisement notification is about to be shown.